 Five Questionable Moments in “Harry Potter and the Chamber of Secrets”

-Last month, I made a list of questionable things I found in Harry Potter and the Sorcerer’s Stone, so I thought I would continue with Chamber of Secrets.
+Last month, I made a list of questionable things I found in Harry Potter and the Sorcerer’s Stone.
+This month, I did Chamber of Secrets.

 1. Fred, George, and Ron Going to Rescue Harry in a Flying Car

 Beds empty!
 No note!
 Car gone — could have crashed — out of my

 mind with worry — did you care? — never, as long as I’ve lived —